lingondricka2/Randomize_ComfyScript/README.md

 ## About The Project
 The infinite monkey method of creating your perfect workflow for ComfyUI.
 My first project and it's a work in progress so keep expectations low.
 As it is now the yaml file can be confusing and a pain to edit, probably should have some experience with python/yaml and patience.

+So what are the advantages of using this over the web-ui?
+I know a lot of randomizing can be done in the web-ui, but probably not everything that is done here, haven't tried it myself though.
+One big advantage is that the resulting workflow is a lot cleaner using this script.
+Another advantage for me at least is better memory management, I can merge 6 checkpoints no problem where as in the web-ui it would have crashed my computer.

 ## Prerequisites
 * ComfyScript, install instructions at https://github.com/Chaoses-Ib/ComfyScript
 * WAS Node Suite, install via Comfy-manager or https://github.com/WASasquatch/was-node-suite-comfyui